sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

     }
     ```

-    or in a `build.sbt` file :
+    or in a `build.sbt` file:

     ```scala
     foo in ThisBuild := "hi"
     ```

 -   `projectSettings` - These are settings specific to a project.
 They
-    are specific to a *particular sub project* in the build.
+    are specific to a *particular subproject* in the build.
 A plugin
     may be contributing its settings to more than on project, in which
     case the values are duplicated for each project.
 You add project
-    specific settings, eg. in `project/build.scala` :
+    specific settings, eg. in `project/build.scala`:

     ```scala
     object MyBuild extends Build {